PeterGillis/lytt-chatbot/README.md

+``Important: Please note the app is still in development, stay tuned for the production version!``

 # Code Challenge: Lytt Chat-bot

 Lytt, the first digital assistant that makes it easy for employees to communicate sensitive topics at work and is currently working in a new assistant functionality: